Why Carpentry Jobs Are Awesome: 9 Powerful Rewards

 - Cabinetmakers—$36,580 ($17.59 per hour)

 - Furniture finishers—$33,850 ($16.27 per hour)

 - Carpenters' helpers—$31,850 ($15.32 per hour)

 Many carpentry and woodworking professionals earn well above the national average wages for their trades, especially if they have a lot of experience or work in high-paying industries or regions.
-For example, in 2018, the most high-paid carpentry jobs offered yearly wages of over $82,750 ($39.78 per hour).
+For example, OES program data shows that, in 2018, the most high-paid carpentry jobs offered yearly wages of over $82,750 ($39.78 per hour).
 The petroleum and coal products manufacturing industry paid carpenters the highest average wages—$82,470 ($39.65 per hour).
 And the states where carpenters earned the most money, on average, were Hawaii, Illinois, Alaska, New Jersey, and New York.
-Average pay in those states ranged from $62,880 ($30.23 per hour) to $73,070 ($35.13 per hour).*
+Average pay in those states ranged from $62,880 ($30.23 per hour) to $73,070 ($35.13 per hour).

 Plus, some carpentry and woodworking jobs come with employer benefits such as paid vacation, health and dental insurance, and retirement savings plans.
 Union jobs, in particular, are known to provide excellent benefits.
 So it's worth looking into organizations such as the United Brotherhood of Carpenters (UBC).
 Getting some basic woodworking or carpentry training before applying for union apprenticeships can make you a more attractive candidate.
 Many trade schools offer short carpentry programs that provide exactly that.

 3. The Ability to Take On Woodworking Jobs From Home